JavaStream/bitrix24-java-api/README.md

 // Create a new Contact card and fill in its fields Contact contact = new Contact();

-// Mandatory method.
+// Mandatory fields name and lastName.
 Without the name and lastName parameters, the card cannot be saved. contact.add_name_and_lastName("Robert", "Kane");

 contact.setLAST_NAME("Edward");

-// Contact type -> in Type_id you can select 1 of 4 options
 contact.setTYPE_ID(Type_id.CLIENT.getCode());

-// Comment field
 contact.add_comments("He is the best");

-// Post field
 contact.add_post("Manager");

 // Attach a company card (requires company ID) contact.add_company(2);

-// Adding a phone.
-Phone type is set in Phone_type contact.add_phone("89119500085", Phone_type.MOBILE);
-contact.add_phone("500-00-90", Phone_type.WORK);
-contact.add_phone("500-00-92", Phone_type.FAX);

-// Adding email.
-Phone type is set in Email_type contact.add_email("robert@gmail.com", Email_type.PRIVATE);
-contact.add_email("robert.dia@digital.com", Email_type.WORK);

-// Adding a site.
-Phone type is set in Website_type contact.add_website("www.digital.com", Website_type.WORK);
-contact.add_website("www.facebook.com/robert", Website_type.FACEBOOK);

-// Adding instant messengers.
-Messengers type is set in Messengers_type contact.add_messenger("roby-tgr", Messengers_type.TELEGRAM);
-contact.add_messenger("roby-van", Messengers_type.VIBER);

 // At the end Save the created contact in CRM client.getContactService().addNewContact(contact);